Random walk on random planar maps: spectral dimension, resistance, and displacement: Preliminaries

 Let $\nu_h$ be the $\gamma$-LQG length measure associated with $h$ and define a process $L : \BB R \to \BB R$ in such way that $L_0 = 0$ and for $t_1,t_2 \in \BB R$ with $t_1<t_2$, \allb L_{t_2}- L_{t_1} &= \nu_h\left( \text{left boundary of $\eta([t_1,t_2]) \cap \eta([t_2,\infty))$} \right) \notag \\ &\qquad - \nu_h\left( \text{left boundary of $\eta([t_1,t_2]) \cap \eta((-\infty , t_1])$} \right). \alle Define $R_t$ similarly but with ``right" in place of ``left" and set $Z_t = (L_t , R_t)$.
 It is shown in~\cite[Theorem~1.9]{wedges} that $Z$ evolves as a correlated two-dimensional Brownian with variances and covariances as in~\eqref{eqn-bm-cov}, so $Z$ has the same law as the Brownian motion used to construct the mated-CRT map with parameter $\gamma$.
 Moreover, by~\cite[Theorem 1.11]{wedges}, $Z$ a.s.\ determines $(h,\eta)$ modulo rotation.

 We can re-phrase the adjacency condition~\eqref{eqn-inf-adjacency} in terms of $(h,\eta)$.
-In particular, one easily sees from~\eqref{eqn-peanosphere-bm} that for $x_1,x_2 \in \BB Z$ with $x_1 < x_2$,~\eqref{eqn-inf-adjacency} is satisfied if and only if the ``cells" $\eta([x_1- 1 , x_1])$ and $\eta([x_2- 1 , x_2])$ intersect along a non-trivial connected arc of their left outer boundaries; and similarly with ``$R$" in place of ``$L$" and ``left" in place of ``right".
+In particular, it follows from from~\eqref{eqn-peanosphere-bm} (see~\cite[Section 8.2]{wedges}) that for $x_1,x_2 \in \BB Z$ with $x_1 < x_2$,~\eqref{eqn-inf-adjacency} is satisfied if and only if the ``cells" $\eta([x_1- 1 , x_1])$ and $\eta([x_2- 1 , x_2])$ intersect along a non-trivial connected arc of their left outer boundaries; and similarly with ``$R$" in place of ``$L$" and ``left" in place of ``right".

 Consequently, the mated-CRT map $\mcl G$ is precisely the graph with vertex set $ \BB Z$, with two vertices connected by an edge if and only if the corresponding cells $\eta([x_1- 1 , x_1])$ and $\eta([x_2- 1 , x_2])$ share a non-trivial connected boundary arc (the vertices are connected by two edges if $|x_1-x_2| > 1$ and the cells intersect along both their left and right boundaries).
 The graph on cells is sometimes called the \emph{structure graph} of the curve $\eta$ since it encodes the topological structure of the cells.
 The identification of $\mcl G $ with the structure graph of $\eta$ gives us an a priori embedding of $\mcl G $ into $\BB C$ by sending each vertex $x\in \BB Z$ to the point $\eta(x)$.